IngaleJ/DrWatson/README.md

 (They have python code its good, but we have similar logic written JavaScript)
     [![N|Solid](https://projects-static.raspberrypi.org/projects/physical-computing/0cb2cbd34292a05a668aeea3f291ceb3c7d9cd83/en/images/pir_wiring.png)](https://nodesource.com/products/nsolid)

-4. Create new directory and clone this repo and install dependency using
+4. Create new directory and clone this repo and install dependencies using
 ```sh
     $ sudo npm install
 ```